jclry1/An-Gairdin---MS1/README.md

 It seems to need both the stretch and 100% to work.

-That pushes the footer to the end of th card.
+That pushes the footer to the end of the card.
 However, if the footers have differeing amount of content, they now push up to different heights at the bottom of the card.
 Resolved this with a fixed-height footer to allow space for 3 lines of small text.
 Info for this solution derived from: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container
 Note - I changed the use of the default bootstrap card footers to blockquotes and maintained the applicable part so the solution above.
-For the purposes of an aligned display, it has also been necessary to keep text lengths inthe cards and footers to a similar length.
+For the purposes of an aligned display, it has also been necessary to keep text lengths in the cards and footers to a similar length.
+See next pointing

+#### Blockquote Alignmnet
+Despite spending time to align the blockquotes uniformly to the bottom of the Bootstrap cards, an issue appeared with misaligned blockquote heights due to a variation in text length.
+I resolved this by making sure all the blockquotes in a neighbouring cards was of a very similar length.
+This works to fix the issue of misalignment except for a small subset of cases where the screen width (around 600px) combined with different word lengths forces line breaks at different points and a slightly different blockquote height.
+The blockquotes are integral to the design of the cards and to make them shorter would also negate their value to the site.
+I did test a possible solution by implementing media query (@media (min-width: 576px) and (max-width: 767.98px)) min-height for the blockquotes but this made the display look worse for blockquotes that were shorter (and aligned with each other).
+In the end, I have decided to live with the slight misalignment at a small subset of screen sizes due to the overall value.

 #### Container-Fluid Margins
 I experienced an issue with container-fluid introducing unwanted margin on right side at small screen sizes.
 Finally resolved with: